ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 In this example after `128` training epochs the learning rate is multiplied by a factor `0.1`.
 Note that scheduling has different effects depending on the optimizer.
 For example for an adaptive optimizer like ADAM the learning rate is automatically adjusted during training, depending on the values of the loss gradients with respect to the network weights.
-Therefore the learning scheduler could not be effective in this case.
+Therefore, the learning scheduler could not be effective in this case.
 On the other hand, for optimizer where the learning rate is fixed, rescheduling its value after some training epochs could help to converge faster towards a minimum of the loss landscape.
 ```commandline
 {